From Formal Language Theory to Statistical Learning: Finite Observability of Subregular Languages: Introduction

 In this paper, we introduce the notion of \emph{finite observability} and prove that all standard subregular classes are finitely observable, which entails that they are linearly separable under suitable embeddings.
-This provides a novel \emph{geometric characterization} of subregular languages, complementing existing algebraic and automata-theoretic accounts \citep{mcnaughton1971,schutzenberger1965,eilenberg1974}.
+This provides a novel \emph{geometric characterization} of subregular languages, complementing existing algebraic and automata-theoretic accounts \citep{mcnaughton1971,schutzenberger1965,eilenberg1974automata}.
 By embedding strings into finite-dimensional Boolean spaces defined by primitive predicates, we unify disparate subregular classes within a single framework and open the door to direct application of statistical learning guarantees.

-The contributions of this paper are threefold: \begin{enumerate} \item We define \textbf{finite observability}, a property ensuring that membership in a language depends only on finitely many primitive observations (predicates). \item We prove that all standard subregular classes (SL, SP, LT, PT, LTT, TSL) are finitely observable (see Appendix~\ref{app:finite-observability-subregular}). \item We show that finite observability entails \textbf{linear separability} in Boolean feature spaces, thereby bridging formal language theory, statistical learning theory, and linguistic applications. \end{enumerate}
+The contributions of this paper are threefold: \begin{enumerate} \item We define \textbf{finite observability}, a property ensuring that membership in a language depends only on finitely many primitive observations (predicates). \item We prove that all standard subregular classes ($\mathsf{SL}$, $\mathsf{SP}$, $\mathsf{LT}$, $\mathsf{PT}$, $\mathsf{LTT}$, $\mathsf{TSL}$) are finitely observable (see Appendix~\ref{app:finite-observability-subregular}). \item We show that finite observability entails \textbf{linear separability} in Boolean feature spaces, thereby bridging formal language theory, statistical learning theory, and linguistic applications. \end{enumerate}

 This perspective enriches our theoretical understanding of why natural language patterns are learnable, while also suggesting practical methods for interpretable, efficient models of linguistic constraints.